OPRO Leadership OPRO site

 General Responsibilities

-- Director will lead OPRO and work with APS staff in completing strategic priorities as determined by APS Council, as well as individual assignments for follow-through.
+- The Director will lead OPRO and work with APS staff in completing strategic priorities as determined by APS Council, as well as individual assignments for follow-through.

-- Voting members of OPRO attend meetings regularly for planning, decision-making, and program execution on a year-round basis.
-OPRO members are expected to participate actively in regular discussions and to respond in a timely manner to requests for information/opinion by the Director and APS staff.
+- OPRO members are expected to participate actively in regular discussions and to respond in a timely manner to requests for information/opinion by the Director and APS staff.

-- OPRO may be called upon to serve as authors and reviewers of outreach publications and products, and to assist other groups in APS with their outreach projects.
+- OPRO members may be called upon to serve as authors and reviewers of outreach publications and products, and to assist other groups in APS with their outreach projects.

-Staff liaison will serve the administrative needs of OPRO, including activities such as:
+APS staff liaison will serve the administrative needs of OPRO, including activities such as:

 - Assisting the Director to conduct OPRO business.